krptn/krypton/README-CONFIGS.md

 krypton.configs.defaultCryptoperiod = 2 # Approx. number of years for the cryptoperiod of a key

-krypton.defaultSessionPeriod = 15 # Number of minutes before a user Session is destroyed.
+krypton.configs.defaultSessionPeriod = 15 # Number of minutes before a user Session is destroyed.

+krypton.configs.APP_NAME = # the name of the app to generate MFA codes for
 ```

 For the following settings please see [Databases](README-DATABASES.md)